lpmi-13/current-projects/README.md

 - the recursive functions could be partially complete, or even just have the function name defined, with nothing else
 - put it in gitpod, naturally
 - do it in typescript and/or python

+# 182) Web app to let groups of learners submit summaries for a method/function in an open source repo
+- needs a login, so we can group people by class/cohort/etc.
+- this way, we probably don't need to worry about content moderation
+- group owner (the person who sets up the group) can send invites and allow people to join, or also make other members owners
+- users submit summaries (short) of functions, and they can also read the summaries that other users in the same group have written.
+- natural activity to complement a learning space for a small cohort of learners